alinex/bash-lib/doc/function/ip_pattern.md

 - provider
 - segment
 - vmware
-If no pattern matches there won't be any rteturn value
+If no pattern matches there won't be any return value

 ### Usage